Dynatrace/Dynatrace-AppMon-Docker/Dynatrace-WebServer-Agent/README.md

 ### Example

 Creates a Dockerized Dynatrace WebServer Agent instance named `dtwsagent-1` which connects to *AcmeCo's Dynatrace Server* instance running at `dtcollector.acmeco.internal:9998`.
-Make sure to add a proper `DT_WSAGENT_COLLECTOR` to the `environment` section and remove the `external_links` section from `docker-compose.yml` beforehand:
+Make sure to add a proper `COLLECTOR` address to the `environment` section and remove the `external_links` section from `docker-compose.yml` beforehand:

 ```
 DT_WSAGENT_COLLECTOR=dtwsagent-1 docker-compose up